Top Free Online Plagiarism Checker Tools for 2026

 Privacy and Security: What You Need to Know

-Further reading: For legal considerations around digital content, see our guide: Does Copyright Apply To Screenshot Images?
+Further reading: If you are worried about digital theft, you should probably read our weird but important guide: Does Copyright Apply To Screenshot Images?

 How to Use a Free Online Plagiarism Checker: Step-by-Step

-1. Choose your tool: Select a reputable free plagiarism checker from the list above.
+1. Choose your tool: Grab a reputable checker from the list above.
+Stop using weird links from page 4 of Google.

-3. Paste or upload: Paste your text into the tool’s input box or upload your file.
+3. Paste or upload: Drop your text into the big empty box on the screen, or hit the upload button.

 Who Should Use Free Online Plagiarism Checkers?